ddeveloperr/readme-templates/README.md

 One to two paragraph statement about my product and what it does...

-My main goal is to save developer's time when they are writting README.md file for their projects with clear and readable information about.
+My main goal is to save developers time when they are writting README.md file for their projects with clear and readable information about.
-When you finish your product, copy content of this .md file(s), edit details and use it in your project!
+When you ready with your product, simple project... copy content of .md file(s), edit details and use it in your project!
 That will look nice and clear!

 ## Screen
 ![](http://i.imgur.com/A3JzwLe.jpg?1)